Some Pitfalls in Reading the Bible

 May God Himself reward you

-- quoted by Bishop J.C.
+quoted as a bad example of interpretation by Bishop J.C.
 Ryle in his 'Expository Thoughts on John'.
 There is nothing in this passage, its context, nor anywhere else in the Bible, to justify this fanciful interpretation.
 It seems to come rather from the common idea that there is hidden meaning in every text of scripture, imposed on the scripture, rather than drawn out of it.
 This is a simple and powerful narrative passage from the Gospels.
 It shows us Jesus' speaking gently but searchingly to a woman who seems to be a social outcast because of her husband hopping and defacto relationship, leading her to repentance and faith.

-- http://www.therebelgod.com/2009/09/exegesis-1-why-you-cant-take-jesus.html Derek Flood.
-This is an example of hyperbole, that is, greatly exaggerated speech designed to make an unforgettable impact.
+Derek Flood's article This is an example of hyperbole, that is, greatly exaggerated speech designed to make an unforgettable impact.
 Jesus often used such language.
 It is definitely not wise to insist that all Jesus' words are to be taken literally.
 We often say the same sort of things, eg, 'I'm so thirsty I could drink bucket-loads!'
 Really?